 When choosing a Multi Fuel stove, it’s important to properly understand how Multi Fuel Stoves are used.
-In this guide we’ll discuss the variety of ways to use Multi Fuel Stoves and the standard best ways to use them.
+In this guide we’ll discuss the variety of ways to use Multi Fuel Stoves and the standard best practises when using them.

-Multi Fuel Stoves are appliances that are used to burn a fuel within them to generate heat, to then warm up their surroundings.
+Multi Fuel Stoves are appliances that are used to burn a solid fuel within them to generate heat, to then warm up their surroundings.
 The difference between Multi Fuel Stoves and other heating appliances is that they can burn various different types of fuels, including Smokeless Coal, Firewood Logs, and Wood Briquettes/Heat Logs.
 These different fuels provide different burning experiences both in terms of aesthetics and the quality of heating they provide.

-With recent legislation old fuels that were once used are now being phased out or are illegal to buy.
-This includes all logs under 2m3 that are sold have to be Kiln Dried.
+With recent legislation old fuels that were once used are now illegal to buy.
+This includes all logs under 2m3 that are sold, which have to be Kiln Dried.
 As well as House Coals, which are now illegal to sell, in favour of Smokeless Coal.
 This has been done to decrease the amount of pollutants being released into the air and reduce harm to the environment.

 When comparing Kiln Dried Logs, hardwood Logs burn for longer and hotter than Softwood Logs.
 Although they can be harder to light, which is why softwood is great for kindling!
 And they generally burn for a few hours which is less time than smokeless Coal but when comparing to briquettes this changes on a product by product basis.
 Kiln Dried Logs will burn at a lower temperature than Smokeless Coal as well.
 Although the log’s burn time, maximum temperature and how easy they are to light varies depending on the type of wood used, this is the same for Briquettes as well.